 All events and activities are fully accessible unless stated in the brochure.
 If you have any specific accessibility queries, please contact us on 0113 378 6989.

 Light Night Leeds is a family-friendly event and all of the artworks featured in 2020 will be suitable for a young audience.

 Where do I go for medical help?

 There will be first aid and medical staff covering all of the outdoor areas, and all venues will have designated first aid officers.
-If you need assistance, please let the nearest member of Light Night staff, venue staff or event security know.
+If you need assistance, please approach the nearest member of Light Night staff, venue staff or event security.

 Will the event still go ahead in bad weather?

 In the event of severe weather some events may have to be postponed or cancelled – please look out for updates on the night via our social media pages.